12 mistakes to avoid as a personal trainer

 3. Not having a business advisor.

 Many personal trainers are not business gurus – at least they don’t start out that way.
 If you are just starting out or the business aspects confuse or intimidate you, find a business or financial advisor that can help you solidify the more complex and difficult pieces of running a successful business.
-For a valuable learning experience, request to join PTBIZ’s Overbooked Community Group on Facebook.
-We are here to help you build your business.

 4. Not building a solid professional network.

 Just as a solid client list is necessary so is a strong and varied professional network upon which to base and receive referrals.
-Personal trainers have a specific scope of practice that limits them from dispensing specific nutritional advice, medical therapy, massage therapy, mental health counseling, etc. This is where I strong network can bridge the gap between what the personal trainer can offer his or her clients and the additional information or services a client needs or desires.
+Personal trainers have a specific scope of practice that limits them from dispensing specific nutritional advice, medical therapy, massage therapy, mental health counselling, etc. This is where I strong network can bridge the gap between what the personal trainer can offer his or her clients and the additional information or services a client needs or desires.
 Want to learn more?
 Check out our post on building a better professional network.

 5. Forgetting to focus on the process of change.